RFP Software Buyer's Guide

 Bloated RFP Software

-You want to cut through the sales speak and marketing noise?
-Here’s a list of direct questions you should ask the vendors you’re reviewing.
+If you want to cut through the sales speak and marketing noise, here’s a list of direct questions you should ask the vendors you’re reviewing.

 • Are the answers provided a ‘cut and paste’ of previous responses, or are they tuned to new questions?